ng-Classic/ng-classic/aio/content/guide/forms.md

 ### Naming control elements

 When you use `[(ngModel)]` on an element, you must define a `name` attribute for that element.
-Angular Classicuses the assigned name to register the element with the `NgForm` directive attached to the parent `<form>` element.
+Angular Classic uses the assigned name to register the element with the `NgForm` directive attached to the parent `<form>` element.

 The example added a `name` attribute to the `<input>` element and set it to "name", which makes sense for the hero's name.